 Most frameworks offer built-in protection against CSRF, XSS, SQL injection, and more.
 However, proper implementation and regular updates are crucial for maintaining security.

-Do PHP frameworks work with modern frontend tools?
+Do PHP frameworks work with modern front-end tools?

 Absolutely.
 You can integrate PHP frameworks with Vue.js, React, or Angular through APIs or templating engines, making them fully compatible with modern frontend stacks.